can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 I've been using Livejournal since 2005 and never had a reason to switch to anything else.
 I almost never write on political topics and don't really care where it's hosted.
-I don't even need many connections but do value some and the fact that livejournal provides near zero ways to discover other blogs sometimes works more as a benefit than a drawback, because with current state of things when majority of users migrated to Facebook or Instagram, there is not that much to read there.
+I don't even need many connections but do value some and the fact that Livejournal provides near zero ways to discover other blogs sometimes works more as a benefit than a drawback, because with the current state of things when majority of users migrated to Facebook or Instagram, there is not that much to read there.
 It's not engaging as Facebook, and that's *good*.
 The other benefit of the service is that it's a very good site